 Ingredients

-- Italian dressing mix (such as Good Seasons) flavors the cream cheese.
+- Italian dressing mix (such as the Good Seasons brand) flavors the cream cheese and mayonnaise mixture.

-- Slices of cucumber get set on top of each open-faced sandwich.
-You can use a regular cucumber or a seedless cucumber.
+- You can use a regular cucumber or a seedless cucumber.

 - Sprigs of fresh dill are the finishing touch.
 You can use dried dill if you don’t have fresh dill.